-Various scholars questioned agriculture transformation under modernization discourse in relations to its compatibility to the smallholder farmer’s realities on the ground.
-Kweka and Ouma (2020) argued that, both modernization and transformation are rooted in western ontologies and therefore a result of intellectual colonialism that influences both western and local experts.
-Also Lala et.al, (2023), analyzed smallholder farmer’s narratives about agriculture development and their visions of their ideal future farms, and found that the prevailing narratives and visions are not compatible with the ideas of SAGCOT under modernizing agriculture discourse.
+Various scholars questioned the agricultural transformation under modernisation discourse in relation to its compatibility with the smallholder farmers’ realities on the ground.
+Kweka and Ouma (2020) argued that both modernisation and transformation are rooted in Western ontologies and therefore a result of intellectual colonialism that influences both Western and local experts.
+Also, Lala et.al, (2023), analysed smallholder farmers’ narratives about agricultural development and their visions of their ideal future farms, and found that the prevailing narratives and visions are not compatible with the ideas of SAGCOT under modernising agriculture discourse.

-To analyze this aspect, Schopp (2023) highlighted three types of values that are useful in analyzing human relationship with nature; namely utility value (nature having functional use for humans); relational value (human values the nature for aesthetic symbolic, spiritual, and emotional uses) and intrinsic value (moral obligations towards nature).
-These values seem crucial with regards to agriculture modernization and transformation strategies as the ecosystem is to be disturbed by one way or another.
+To analyse this aspect, Schopp (2023) highlighted three types of values that are useful in analysing human relationships with nature; namely, utility value (nature having functional use for humans); relational value (humans value nature for aesthetic, symbolic, spiritual, and emotional uses) and intrinsic value (moral obligations towards nature).
+These values seem crucial with regard to agriculture modernisation, and transformation strategies, as the ecosystem is to be disturbed by one way or another.
 For instance local farmers has their own strategies on the ground to meet the demand of the changing society (Kweka & Ouma, 2020) this is related to utility value; climate change adaptation strategies (Shikuku et.al, 2017) can also be related to relational value; and agriculture practices in relation to nature (Schopp, 2023) which relates to the whole set of the values.
-The analysis implies the high need of integrating local knowledge into development policies and strategies as its valuable on sustainability, equity, and for realization of the program’s strategic goals.
+The analysis implies the high need for integrating local knowledge into development policies and strategies as it's valuable on sustainability, equity, and for realisation of the program’s strategic goals.

-This contention concur with other researchers’ arguments on agriculture modernization that it does not specifically address the challenges of smallholder farmers and policy frameworks are dominated by an Aid-driven donor discourse that favor commercial interests (Mdee et.al, 2021; Birner and Resnick, 2010; and Mdee et.al., 2018).
+This contention concurs with other researchers’ arguments on agriculture modernisation that it does not specifically address the challenges of smallholder farmers and policy frameworks are dominated by an Aid-driven donor discourse that favours commercial interests (Mdee et.al, 2021; Birner and Resnick, 2010; and Mdee et.al., 2018).
 A clear example is the findings drawn by West and Hang (2016), who found that, smallholders living near Kilombero Plantations Limited (KPL) will not apply System of Rice Intensification (SRI) methods unless they are able to meet their household needs and preferences and produce profits; and it is not necessarily easy to apply Agrica Green Growth (AGG) investments in ways that lead to the desired social, economic, and environmental outcomes.
-Inability of the local communities to adopt the introduced modern agriculture techniques under SRI and AGG is due to the limited capabilities of the local communities, and negative perceptions over sustainability of the introduced methods.
+Inability of the local communities to adopt the introduced modern agriculture techniques under SRI and AGG is due to the limited capabilities of the local communities, and negative perceptions of the sustainability of the introduced methods.

 Exploitative contract farming

-Contracting farming (CF) and out grower farming (OG) schemes are the specified agricultural models in SAGCOT to ensure agriculture transformations in the region.
-CF can be used interchangeably with the most common used concept of out grower (OG) schemes under SAGCOT.
-To effectively analyze the nature of the farming model adopted by SAGCOT, this paper adopt four Henry’s (2010) questions of political economy; Who own what?
-Who do what?
-Who get what?
+Contracting farming (CF) and outgrower farming (OG) schemes are the specified agricultural models in SAGCOT to ensure agricultural transformations in the region.
+CF can be used interchangeably with the most commonly used concept of outgrower (OG) schemes under SAGCOT.
+To effectively analyse the nature of the farming model adopted by SAGCOT, this paper adopts four Henry’s (2010) questions of political economy: Who owns what?
+Who does what?
+Who gets what?
 What do they do?.
-The four questions are useful on analyzing the relationship between investors and the local farmers, through contract farming or out grower schemes for agrarian change.
+The four questions are useful on analysing the relationship between investors and the local farmers, through contract farming or outgrower schemes for agrarian change.